ryanviana/vitalis/README.md

 This README will guide you on developing and integrating the Vitalis plugin for the NOMO-app.
 Also included is a demo plugin, showcasing the potential functionalities.
 Note that plugins should ideally be written in JavaScript or TypeScript.

+Remember you must run it with Nomo App to sign transactions for the blockchain.

 # 🎥 Vitalis Presentation

 For a comprehensive overview and walkthrough of the **Vitalis Health Plugin**, check out our presentation.
 Whether you're a developer, user, or just curious, this presentation provides insights and details that would give you a clear understanding of the value and functionalities Vitalis brings to the NOMO-app ecosystem.